Not-so-covert Iran war buys West time but raises tension

 "COVERT WAR BEING WAGED"

-Some Middle East watchers such as former British diplomat Carne Ross think the one option that has not been tried seriously is simply talking to Iran about regional security.
+Some Middle East watchers such as former British diplomat Carne Ross thinks the one option that has not been tried seriously is simply talking to Iran about regional security.

 "If they feel threatened the one way to address this is to talk about it with them," he said.